mscdex/node-imap/README.md

     ]
 Therefore, an easy way to check for a multipart message is to check if the structure length is >1.

+Lastly, here are the system flags defined by the IMAP spec (that may be added/removed to/from messages):
+* \Seen - Message has been read
+* \Answered - Message has been answered
+* \Flagged - Message is "flagged" for urgent/special attention
+* \Deleted - Message is "deleted" for removal
+* \Draft - Message has not completed composition (marked as a draft).
+It should be noted however that the IMAP server can limit which flags can be permanently modified for any given message.
+If in doubt, check the mailbox's **permFlags** Array first.
+Additional custom flags may be provided by the server.
+If available, these will also be listed in the mailbox's **permFlags** Array.

 ImapConnection Events
 ---------------------